Finite knot surgeries and Heegaard Floer homology: Seifert fibered spaces as knot surgeries

 \paragraph{Seifert fibered spaces.}

 Seifert fibered spaces were originally defined by Seifert in 1932 (\cite{seifert}, translated by W. Heil in \cite{seifertthrelfall}).
-Scott gives a more modern presentation with a slightly expanded definition in \cite{scott}.
+Scott gives a more modern presentation with a slightly expanded definition incorporating the fibered solid Klein bottles mentioned below \cite{scott}.

 A trivial solid torus $\{z\in \mathbb{C} : |z| \leq 1\}\times S^1$ may be given the product fibration with fibers $\{z\}\times S^1$.
 A \emph{fibered solid torus} (or \emph{fibered solid Klein bottle}) is a torus (or Klein bottle) which is finitely covered by the trivial fibered torus where the covering map preserves fibers.
-A fibered torus can also be constructed by taking the trivial fibered torus, cutting it along $\{z\in \mathbb{C} : |z| \leq 1\} \times \{0\}$, and identifying $(z,0)$ with $(e^{2\pi q/p}z, 1)$, and a fibered Klein bottle can be constructed by taking the trivial fibered torus, cutting it along $\{z\in \mathbb{C} : |z| \leq 1\} \times \{0\}$, and identifying $(z,0)$ with $(\bar{z},1)$.
+A fibered torus can alternately be constructed by taking the trivial fibered torus, cutting it along $\{z\in \mathbb{C} : |z| \leq 1\} \times \{0\}$, and identifying $(z,0)$ with $(e^{2\pi iq/p}z, 1)$, and a fibered solid Klein bottle can be constructed by taking the same cut fibered torus and identifying $(z,0)$ with $(\bar{z},1)$.
 The torus then has one \emph{exceptional} (not regular) fiber in the center, and the Klein bottle has a continuous family of exceptional fibers whose union is an annulus.

 A \emph{Seifert fibered space} is a manifold foliated by circles so that any circle has a neighborhood which is fiber isomorphic to a fibered solid torus or Klein bottle.
 A Seifert fibered space itself can be thought of as a fiber bundle over the orbifold obtained by compressing each fiber to a point (often called the \emph{base orbifold}).
 Each isolated exceptional fiber corresponds to a cone point on the orbifold and a surface of exceptional fibers corresponds to a reflector line in the orbifold.
-Each isolated exceptional fibers can be eliminated by some Dehn surgery, and the class of such surgery coefficients is referred to as the fiber's \emph{framing}.
+Each isolated exceptional fiber can be eliminated by some Dehn surgery, and the class of such surgery coefficients is referred to as the fiber's \emph{framing}.